The Garden Grazer

 For this recipe, you'll toss together in a large bowl:

 • Fingerling potatoes: These are my favorite potato variety for this recipe.
 The size is great, plus they have a firm texture that holds up well during cooking.
 (I use organic when possible and keep the peel on to retain nutrients.)
 Either yellow, red, purple or a combination works great.
-But you can substitute regular red potatoes, baby potatoes, or Yukon gold potatoes instead.
+But you can absolutely substitute regular red potatoes, baby potatoes, or Yukon gold potatoes instead!

 • Red onion: I enjoy the bolder flavor of red onion in this recipe, however you can substitute green onion or shallot for a milder flavor.
-Use as much or as little as you prefer!
+Use as much or as little as you prefer.

 • Carrot